shaivalgmehta/bullbearboom/README.md

 When working on your project:

 For backend work:

-Copycd backend
+1. cd backend
-source venv/bin/activate  # On Windows: venv\Scripts\activate
+2. source venv/bin/activate  # On Windows: venv\Scripts\activate
-python app.py
+3. python app.py

 For frontend work:
-Copycd frontend
+1. cd frontend
-npm start
+2. npm start